neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ### `jobs.<job-id>.entrypoint`

-You can override a Docker image [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint) if needed or set it if one wasn't already specified.
+**Optional** You can override a Docker image [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint) if needed or set it if one wasn't already specified.
 Unlike the Docker `ENTRYPOINT` instruction which has a shell and exec form, the `entrypoint` attribute only accepts a single string defining an executable to be run.

 **Example:**